gmcnicol/gmcnicol.github.io/_posts/2015-06-15-install-jekyll-on-ubuntu-14-04.md

 ---
-title:Install Jekyll on Ubuntu 14.04 LTS
+title: Install Jekyll on Ubuntu 14.04 LTS

-layout:post
+layout: post

 ---
 The first server we're going to be running Different Circle on is a small VM hosted on [Memset](http://memset.com).
 I selected to use Ubuntu 14.04 LTS.